 If that doesn’t fix things, try turning off Wi-Fi Networking.
 To do that, head to Settings > Privacy > Location Services > System Services.
 Reboot the phone.

-If that still doesn’t help, forget your Wi-Fi networks and reconnect to them.
+If that still doesn’t help, try forgetting the Wi-Fi network that’s giving you problems.
 Go into your Settings > Wi-Fi > Select your connection > Tap Forget this Network at the top of the screen.
-Reconnect.
+Try reconnecting to the network.

 We also recommend unplugging your router for 30 seconds to a minute to see if that helps.
 You might also want to update your router’s firmware.